isabella232/partner-exchange.en/help/aep-platform/profile-ingestion/schema-and-dataset.md

 A schema is a set of rules that represent and validate the structure and format of data.
 At a high level, schemas provide an abstract definition of a real-world object (such as a person) and outline what data should be included in each instance of that object (such as first name, last name, birthday, and so on).

-Commenting out for now.
-We don't currently support external links to markdown files

 See [this documentation](https://www.adobe.io/apis/experienceplatform/home/xdm/xdmservices.html#!api-specification/markdown/narrative/technical_overview/schema_registry/schema_composition/schema_composition.md) for more details.

 ### Best practices for partners